CMU-IDS-2021/fp--05839-jblane-rlahiri-cvajiac-amichell/README.md

 # CMU Interactive Data Science Final Project

 * **Online URL**:  https://share.streamlit.io/cmu-ids-2021/fp--05839-jblane-rlahiri-cvajiac-amichell/main/main_streamlitapp.py
+* Note: StreamLit has recently released a feature where it supports system "Light/Dark" mode settings in deployed applications on their website.
+Our application is best viewed in "Light" mode and if your system default is "Dark" mode some text and visualizations may be difficult to view.
 * **Team members**:
   * Contact person: Janice Blane, jblane@andrew.cmu.edu
   * Riddhiman Lahiri, rlahiri@andrew.cmu.edu